BFCmath/MushroomClassification_OAI_HUTECH/IDEA.md

 + Work on to figure out which data augmentation is the best for this competition.
 + Extensive data augmentation and multiscale transformations work pretty well!
 + multiscale currently seems to be the best data augmentation method, but need to check again for the extensive data augmentation coding...
++ Try to merge the multiscale and extensive data augmentation, but only the low aug is working...
+So maybe stick with the multiscale.
++ What about randomly erase pixels?
+Because the images are low resolution, so randomly erase pixels?
++ Actually, instead of erase, we can apply random white or black pixels to the image.

 ## Downsampling
 + Some paper reading and it seems to me that the normal downsampling is not the best way to go.
 + Try with other downsampling methods like dilated convolutions, space to depth convolutions, etc...
 + Testing to make sure that the SPD is the key to win this competition...
++ SPD indeed gives a better result than the normal downsampling!
++ FSD (Feature Space Downsampling) seems to work well, but need to check again.